intel-lab-lkp/linux/Documentation/admin-guide/xfs.rst

 	bursts at the cost of increased write amplification.
 Regardless of this value, garbage collection will always aim to free a minimum amount of blocks to keep max_open_zones open for data placement purposes.

+  zonegc_required		(Min:  0  Default:  Varies  Max:  1)
+	This read-only attribute exposes if GC is currently required by the file system.